 Here are some of the most common toxins found in fragrances:

 Parabens: These are synthetic preservatives known to interfere with hormone production and release.

 Phthalates: They are used to make fragrances last longer.
 This carcinogen has even been banned in many countries (EU, Japan, South Korea, Canada, China).
 It is a potent hormone disruptor and has been linked to a lower IQ in children whose mothers were exposed to phthalates during pregnancy.
 It is also considered an “obesogen,” which means it can cause you to gain weight, regardless of what you eat or your activity level.

 Synthetic Musks: Linked to hormone disruption and thought to accumulate in breast milk, body fat, umbilical cord blood and the environment.
 Some artificial musks have even been linked to cancer.

 So what can you do to avoid fragrance?
 READ ALL LABELS CAREFULLY!!

-Avoiding all products that do not fully disclose all its ingredients or that contain the word “fragrance” or “perfume” is the first step.
+Avoiding all products that do not fully disclose all their ingredients or that contain the word “fragrance” or “perfume” is the first step.
 While some products say “natural,” “fragrance-free,” “unscented” or “free and clear,” you still need to be careful.
 Often this means they contain a harmful chemical that masks the scent of other chemical ingredients.

-Thankfully more and more companies now truly advocate for better and safe products, here are some brands we recommend:
+Thankfully more and more companies now truly advocate for better and safe products, and here are some brands we recommend: